 UKCEH will consider ex-offenders for employment on their individual merits.
 UKCEH's approach towards employing ex-offenders may differ depending on whether the job is or is not exempt from the provision of the Rehabilitation of Offenders Act 1974.

-We also hold the Athena SWAN bronze award, demonstrating our commitment to advancing women's careers in scientific research.
+We are committed to advancing women's careers in scientific research.